Presentations - Talks - Workshops

 Seen and Heard: Voices of Transnational Girlhood(s) on Identity, Gender, and Culture Conference (University of Warwick, Simona di Martino and Anna Gasparini)

-My talk focuses on the three volumes published since 2017 of the German comics series on three girls: Nika, Lotte, Mangold! by Thomas Wellmann.
-Instead of reviewing the series myself, I bring together reader responses through a survey I did with German child readers (thanks to the lovely Miriam at Kuckuck Buchhandlung in Munich) and reviews found on online blog posts by children, adolescents and adults.
+Instead of reviewing the series myself, I brought together reader responses through a survey I did with German child readers (thanks to the lovely Miriam at Kuckuck Buchhandlung in Munich) and reviews found on online blog posts by children, adolescents and adults.

 https://warwick.ac.uk/fac/cross_fac/ias/researchandnetworks/calendar/upcomingevents/girlhood/